fundamental

 Noun

-"fundamentals include a company's growth, revenues, earnings, management, and capital structure"
+"fundamentals include a company's growth, revenues, earnings, management, and capital structure"is a type of: factor - anything that contributes causally to a result

 Adjective